sing-group/seda/seda-docs/source/operations.rst

 Consensus sequence
 ------------------

-This operation allows to create a consensus sequence from a set of sequences of the same length.
+This operation permits the creation of a consensus sequence from a set of sequences of the same length.
 The consensus sequence is constructed by calculating the most frequent nucleotide (DNA) or amino acid (protein) found at each position in the given set of sequences.
 The configuration panel allows to choose:

 - *Sequence type*: the type of sequences in the selected files.
 For nucleotide sequences, ambiguous positions are indicated using the IUPAC ambiguity codes (http://www.dnabaser.com/articles/IUPAC%20ambiguity%20codes.html).
 For protein sequences, ambiguous positions are indicated as the *’Verbose’* option explains.
 - *Minimum presence*: the minimum presence for a given nucleotide or amino acid in order to be part of the consensus sequence.
 Those positions where the most frequent base is under this threshold are represented by an *N* (nucleotide sequences) or *X* (protein sequences) in the consensus sequence.